Good Samaritan, Coast Guard rescue 5 people from 57-foot boat fire 5 miles off Capers Inlet

 |0

-This work, Good Samaritan, Coast Guard rescue 5 people from 57-foot boat fire 5 miles off Capers Inlet [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Good Samaritan, Coast Guard rescue 5 people from 57-foot boat fire 5 miles off Capers Inlet, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT